At a glance

 Eye medications such as atropine can also cause a cat to foam at the mouth as once administered into the eye the medications eventually reach the back of the throat, producing a distinctly bitter taste in the mouth.
 Other bitter tasting medications include Flagyl (Metronidazole) and Benadryl, an over the counter antihistamine.

-If the medication has been prescribed to your cat and administered as per instructions then there is little to worry about if foaming at the mouth is the only symptom, although it is always important to let your veterinarian know.
+If the medication has been prescribed to your cat and administered as per instructions, then there is little to worry about if foaming at the mouth is the only symptom, although it is always important to let your veterinarian know.
 Offer your cat a small meal or a treat after he’s had his medication to help get rid of the bitter taste.
 If this becomes a problem for you or your cat, you can ask your veterinarian about having the medication compounded.
 Compounding medication can give it a more pleasant flavour such as tuna, which is more palatable for your cat.
 Or the medication can be in liquid form instead of tablet form.
-Basically, compounding can make it easier to administer certain medications to your cat.
+Compounding can make it easier to administer certain medications to your cat.

 There are so many potential hazards out there, and cats are particularly vulnerable.
 Poisons which can cause frothing of the mouth include pyrethrins, poisonous toads, plants, snail bait.
 Look out for other symptoms of poisoning such as confusion, ataxia (wobbly gait), vomiting, diarrhea, lethargy.
 If your cat displays any of these symptoms, seek veterinary attention immediately.

 Spot-on flea treatments

 If they are applied in an area your cat can lick, the unpleasant taste can cause excessive drooling and foaming.
 Always apply topical flea products to the back of the neck where your cat can’t reach.

 Be aware, that cats are extremely sensitive to pyrethrin and permethrin which are used in canine topical flea products.
 If you suspect your cat has ingested a dog flea treatment, seek veterinary treatment immediately as this is a life-threatening situation.